leanprover-community/aesop/README.md

 A rule is a tactic plus some associated metadata.
 Rules come in three flavours:

 - **Normalisation rules** (keyword `norm`) must generate zero or one subgoal.
   (Zero means that the rule closed the goal).
-They must not fail.
 Each normalisation rule is associated with an integer **penalty** (default 1).
-  Normalisation rules are applied in order of penalty, lowest first.
+Normalisation rules are applied in a fixpoint loop in order of penalty, lowest first.
 For rules with equal penalties, the order is unspecified.
+See below for details on the normalisation algorithm.

   Normalisation rules can also be simp lemmas.
 These are constructed with the `unfold` or `simp` builder.
-They are used by a special `simp` call during the normalisation process; see below.
+They are used by a special `simp` call during the normalisation process.

 - **Safe rules** (keyword `safe`) are applied after normalisation but before any unsafe rules.
 When a safe rule is successfully applied to a goal, the goal